alukosdev/ccsp/reference/glossary.md

 A portfolio consists of all endeavors undertaken by an organization.
 We are looking to show value for each individual endeavor but also the IT program as a whole.
 For example, are we receiving the value from cloud services that we're looking for?
 ==- Privacy
 The protection of PII.
+==- Problem
+A problem is the *unknown* root cause of one or more incidents, often identified as a result of multiple similar incidents.
 ==- Processing
 Processing is any *manipulation* of the data, to include security or destroying it, in electronic or hard-copy form.
 Viewing data is not considered processing.
 ==- Prudent Person Rule